faboo8/boo-or-not-to-boo/README.md

 ## Classic Classifier

  Random forests, Naive Bayes, SVM all deliver around 70% accuracy.
-A grid search for SVM delivered an accuracy of aroudn 77%.
+A grid search for SVM delivered an accuracy of aroud 77%.
  Thus, these classifiers don't perform very well on the data set.

 ## Building a neural network

- I use tensorflow to build a simple neural network with ? layers [TODO]
+ I use tensorflow to build a simple neural network with 1 hidden layer.